slhGit/Picat/README.md

 //WARNING!!!
 As of now, there is very little error handling in the Python interface, so there are chances of crashing.

-GLUCOSE SAT SOLVER
-For use with Linux or Cygwin builds.

-Recently added support for the Glucose Sat Solver.
-The visual studio project will not compile this, but it can be compiled with Cygwin and the Makefile provided.
-Makefile defs must include -DSAT and -DGLUCOSE.
-If only -DSAT is used, the Lingeling Sat solver will be used instead.